Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Strong scintillation in the refractive and diffractive regimes

-As we have shown, when $\epsilon \gg 1$ we are in the geometric regime and when $\epsilon \ll 1$ we are in the diffractive or perturbative regime.
+Now as we have shown, when $\epsilon \gg 1$ we are in the geometric regime and when $\epsilon \ll 1$ we are in the diffractive or perturbative regime.
 In either case, outside of a certain region centred around the origin, the intensity above unity, $|F|^2 - 1$, falls off exponentially.
 This is easy to see for the perturbative/diffractive regime from Eq.~\eqref{eq:pert_rat_approx}.
 This is a little more difficult to see for geometric optics, but as we show in Appendix~\ref{sec:appendixB}, for any $\kappa$ there exists a $y$ beyond which the only relevant images are a single real image and one or two imaginary images.
 The real image is effectively unperturbed and has an intensity of order unity, and the imaginary images have an intensity that has an exponential dependence on the impact parameter that goes like $~e^{-i\nu y}$.
-Thus, in both the geometric and diffractive regimes there is a region in the observer plane (with an area we will call $\sigma$) outside of which the intensity decays exponentially.
-We will consider the lensing to be strong if the total rms intensity variations in this region is of order unity or larger.
-If this is not the case, then most of the displaced flux is in the exponentially damped region and we consider this to be weak lensing.
+Thus, our assumption that the flux from an isolated lens is limited to a region in the observer plane (which we call $\sigma$) is valid.
 Fig.~\ref{fig:flux_diag} shows an illustrative example computed for $\kappa = 5$ and $\nu = 2$ in the geometric regime.
 Outside of a region of width $\sigma$, the intensity peaks decay exponentially, and the rms intensity fluctuations within the region are given by $\mu$.
-The total rms fluctuations are then given by $m = \sigma \mu$, which is sometimes referred to as the scintillation index.
-The lensing is considered weak when $m \ll 1$.
+The total rms fluctuations of an ensemble of such lenses is then given by $m = \sigma \mu$.
+The lensing is considered weak when $m \ll 1$ and strong when $m \gtrsim 1$.

 First, let us consider $\kappa \gg 1$.
 If $\epsilon \gg 1$, then we are in the geometric regime.
 Since $\kappa > 0.5$, the value of $\sigma$ is set by the region between the two caustics (see Fig.~\ref{fig:topology}).
 For $\kappa \gg 1$, the area between the caustics scales as $\sigma \sim \kappa$.
 Now, when $\kappa$ is large, using Eq.~\eqref{eq:rat_jacob} and Eq.~\eqref{eq:eik_imag}, the intensity fluctuations, which we will call $\mu$, are of order $\sim \kappa^{-1}$.
 Thus, the total rms fluctuations are $m = \sigma \mu \sim 1$, which we consider strong lensing.
 When $\epsilon \ll 1$, we are in the perturbative/diffractive regime.
 From Eq.~\eqref{eq:pert_rat_approx}, the cross section is given by $\sigma \sim \nu^{-1}$, and the intensity fluctuations are $\mu \sim \epsilon^2 \nu$.
 Thus, in this regime, $m = \sigma \mu \sim \epsilon^2 \ll 1$.
 So, when $\kappa$ is large, strong lensing is never described by the perturbative or diffractive regime.